klklklo/pyeuvac/README.md

 # pyeuvac
 <!--Basic information-->
-pyeuvac is a Python3 implementation of models of the extra ultraviolet (EUV) flux of the Sun described by P. G. Richards,
+pyeuvac is a Python3 implementation of the extra ultraviolet (EUV) flux model described by P. G. Richards,
 J. A. Fennelly, D. G. Torr.
 This EUV model provides fluxes in the range 5-105 nm, divided into 20 intervals of 5 nm width and into 17 separate lines.